tsunami416604/azure-docs.hu-hu/articles/iot-pnp/quickstart-connect-pnp-device-solution-csharp.md

     Enter any key to finish
     ```

-1. Nyissa meg az _eszköz_ terminálját, és láthatja, hogy a parancs meg lett ismerve:
+1. Menj az _eszköz_ terminál, látod a parancsot elismerte:

     ```cmd/sh
     Command - blink was invoked from the service